-Roads & Construction Services
+Roads and Construction Services

 Roads and Construction Services has an effective work force that meets the service needs of the community in a financially responsible way.
 This is accomplished by establishing new service-orientated approaches (efficiencies) and challenging (reviewing) current service levels on a continual basis.